gosquadron/squadron/docs/gettingstarted.rst

     Initializing config dir /home/user/.squadron
     Initializing state dir /home/user/.squadron/state

 Squadron can be installed into a virtualenv.
-It uses a directory to store global configuration and another one to store the state change of your services.
+It uses a directory to store :ref:`global-configuration` and another one to store the state change of your services.

 Squadron looks for config in the following places: